Choosing a telescope is the biggest decision we make as backyard astronomers.

 Scroll down to see a detailed review of each of our four best telescopes for professional-level backyard astronomers.

-The Orion EON 130mm ED Triplet ProED refractor has the best lenses of any telescope in this review, and by some distance.
+The Orion EON 115mm ED Triplet ProED refractor has the best lenses of any telescope in this review, and by some distance.

-It’s the only model of our 16 that comes without a mount, and yet it will still set you back a whopping $3,000.
-The reason for this is twofold, it has a huge 130mm (5.1″) objective lens, which is incredibly hard to do well, and it is manufactured to phenomenally high quality.
+This refracting telescope is the only model of our 16 that comes without a mount, and yet it will still set you back a whopping $1,800.
+The reason for this is twofold, it has a huge, fully coated 115mm (4.5″) objective lens, which is incredibly hard to do well, and it is manufactured to phenomenally high quality.

-This is an apochromatic lens, which is one specially manufactured to reduce chromatic aberration and spherical image distortions than standard (and cheaper) achromat lenses.
+The lens is apochromatic, which is one specially manufactured to reduce aberrations and spherical image distortions than standard (and cheaper) achromat lenses.

 The lens is also a ‘triplet’, which means it is actually made of three simpler lenses aligned with each other in a way which improves the image quality.

 APO lenses are more expensive to make – dramatically so as they get bigger.
-At over 5 inches, the 130mm lens on this Orion is an engineering marvel.
+At over 4 inches, the 115mm lens on this Orion is an engineering marvel.

-This is a very special telescope, combining aperture with quality to provide a refractor capable of looking at bright objects like the moon and planets in high detail with very little aberration.
+As refracting telescopes go, this is one of the best available in 2021.
+In combining aperture with quality, Orion have created a refractor capable of seeing incredible detail with very little aberration.
 If money is not and issue for you, or you just want some of the best astro equipment available today, then this could be the model for you.

 - Large triplet lens